Speeding Car Hits Bus, 19-year-old Dies | LatestLY

-Mumbai, May 12 (PTI) A 19-year-old man was killed and his friend injured when their speeding car rammed into a stationary bus at Marine Drive in South Mumbai on Tuesday evening, a police official said.
+Mumbai, May 12 (PTI) A 19-year-old man, son of a hotelier, was killed and his friend injured when their speeding car rammed into a stationary bus at Marine Drive in South Mumbai on Tuesday evening, a police official said.

 The accident took place on S N Road near B D Somani Chowk.